corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 The name got changed because it was confusing.

 "Object safety" suggests that Rust has "objects" in the traditional OOP sense and that the term is about "safety", which is misleading.
-The new term "dyn compatibility" does a better job at reflecting that it's about whether a trait can be used with `dyn Trait` in the context of dynamic dispatch. [^personal_note]
+The new term "dyn compatibility" does a better job of reflecting that it's about whether a trait can be used with `dyn Trait` for dynamic dispatch. [^personal_note]

 [^personal_note]: I personally don't like either of the terms, but to be honest, I also can't think of a better name that is both short and accurate.